syncfusion-content/windowsforms-docs/WindowsForms/Maps/User-Interaction.md

 ### Zoom using ZoomLevel

-When changing the `ZoomLevel`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.Maps~ZoomLevel.html] it will automatically change the `ZoomFactor`[https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.Maps~ZoomFactor.html] value, so Map will be zoomed based on the ZoomFactor value.
-ZoomFactor value is determined when ZoomLevel is changed.
-Initial ZoomFactor value is multiplied by the ZoomLevel value, then new value will be set as ZoomFactor.
+When changing the [`ZoomLevel`](https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.Maps~ZoomLevel.html), the [`ZoomFactor`](https://help.syncfusion.com/cr/cref_files/windowsforms/maps/Syncfusion.Maps.Windows~Syncfusion.Windows.Forms.Maps.Maps~ZoomFactor.html) value will also be changed.
+So, map will be zoomed based on the ZoomFactor value.
+The ZoomFactor value is determined when the ZoomLevel is changed.
+Initial ZoomFactor value is multiplied by the ZoomLevel value, then new value will be set to ZoomFactor.

 {% tabs %}